garretchristensen/BestPracticesManual/Manual.md

 observational data.
 A protocol is a detailed recipe or instruction manual for others to use to reproduce an experiment.
-While the advantages of publishing a protocol related to the development of a new procedure (e.g. ‚Äúwe have developed a new method of isolating mRNA‚Äù) should be obvious, the advantages of publishing protocols for randomized trials under way are perhaps less obvious, but still exist. *BioMed Central* and *BMJ Open,* among others, now publish protocols of trials
+While the advantages of publishing a protocol related to the development of a new procedure (e.g. "we have developed a new method of isolating mRNA") should be obvious, the advantages of publishing protocols for randomized trials under way are perhaps less obvious, but still exist. *BioMed Central* and *BMJ Open,* among others, now publish protocols of trials